Best daily deals

 Each writer at SoundGuys has accumulated years of experience reporting on the consumer audio market, and our staff has no motive—financial or otherwise—to recommend one brand over another.
 When we do misspeak, we correct and own up to it.

-Frequently asked questions about the best wireless earbuds for under $50
+Frequently asked questions about the best cheap wireless earbuds

 This depends on your earbuds, but there are a few things that could be impeding your earbuds’ ability to connect to your phone.